ibrahyma/project_bts-sio_gsb2/README.md

-# project_bts-sio_gsb2
+# My GSB2 project
-It's my BTS SIO project with the PHP language on the MVC architecture
+It's my BTS SIO project with the PHP language on the MVC architecture.

+Required :
+- HTTP and database server
+- A PHP version
+- Create 'netbouquet' database and import the .sql file : located on 'bdd/' folder